 10. Death/disability during DROP.

 Unless a Member selects option B(1) under Subsection 6 above, if a DROP member dies during DROP participation, the DROP account proceeds shall be distributed to the named beneficiary in a lump-sum amount in accordance with IRS regulations and the Member's retirement benefit shall be distributed to the named beneficiary as if the member had retired on the day the member entered the DROP.
 If no beneficiary is named or alive, the DROP account proceeds shall be deemed as part of the Member's estate as if he/she had retired on the day prior to death.

-Should a Member become disabled during DROP participation, the member's DROP participation shall cease and said member shall be entitled to DROP proceeds and begin receiving his retirement benefit as outlined within this program.
+B. Should a Member become disabled during DROP participation, the member's DROP participation shall cease and said member shall be entitled to DROP proceeds and begin receiving his retirement benefit as outlined within this program.
 DROP Members are not eligible for pension disability benefits.

 11. Benefit amounts not guaranteed.
 All benefits payable under this DROP program shall be paid solely from DROP assets.
 Neither the Fire District nor the board of trustees shall have any duty to pay the member, except as set forth in this program.
 No rate of return on DROP assets is guaranteed unless the member chooses the guaranteed rate and by their participation, Members consent to the terms of this program and discharge the Fire District and board of trustees from any and all liability.